Kong/developer.konghq.com/app/insomnia/cloud-sync.md

   - text: About version control in Insomnia
     url: /insomnia/version-control

+faqs:
+  - q: Should I use Git sync or cloud sync?
+    a: Both allow you to use version control and collaborate with your team.
+You should use Git sync if you're already using a Git repository and your team requires detailed version tracking and rollback capabilities.
+  - q: Can I create branch protections in Insomnia for cloud sync?
+    a: No.

 ---

 Cloud sync enables users to store and synchronize their project data in the cloud securely as well as use [version control](/insomnia/version-control).
 This feature is beneficial for collaboration, providing easy access to projects from different devices and locations.